MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

         A few things are done automatically:

-        * service principal is created
+        * A [*service principal*][21] is created.
-        * service principal is added to the resource group the Container App is in, with role "Contributor"
+        * The service principal is added to the resource group containing the Container App, with role "Contributor".

     :::column-end:::
     :::column:::